GitByKaliMeNope/React-imageChanger-kalimenope/README.md

 # React-imageChanger-kalimenope
- With a Welcome String, and 3 pics
+ Thats a Welcome function were Strins and Images change by an Interval. <br>
- Buildet by KaliMeNope.de
+ the typing was made with prop-types, maybe I use Ts coming soon.
  Project to build owen React Website

-# Install instructions:
+# Install Instructions:

 git clone https://github.com/GitByKaliMeNope/React-imageChanger-kalimenope <br>
 cd React-imageChanger-kalimenope <br>
 npm install <br>
 npm start

+#Buildet by KaliMeNope.de